girliemac/filterous-2/README.md

 ### Basic Usage for JavaScript on Browser

-Import an image object to `filterous` and render as HTML with `renderHtml`.
+Import an image (or canvas) object to `filterous` and render as HTML with `renderHtml`.
+Image object can be any of [CanvasImageSource](https://developer.mozilla.org/en-US/docs/Web/API/CanvasImageSource).

 ```javascript
 filterous.importImage(imgObj, options)